jancassio/dispatcher/README.md

 ```

-Sometimes, you want to extend to be part of your structure, no problem.
+Sometimes, you want to extend to be part of your structure or a context, no problemo.

 ```javascript
 import Dispatcher from '@jancassio/dispatcher';